linnik/poetrybug/README.md

 How to use:

 ~~~
-docker build -t poetrybug .
+docker build --build-arg VERSION=1.1.14 -t poetrybug .
 docker run --rm -it poetrybug

+docker build --build-arg VERSION=1.2.0 -t poetrybug .
+docker run --rm -it poetrybug
 ~~~

-This is a repo to reproduce following error:
+This is a repo to reproduce following error on version 1.1.14:

 ~~~
 Traceback (most recent call last):